sofia-dominguezc/MNIST-diffusion/README.md

 - generate dataset of encodings of the autoencoder: `python src encode-dataset --dataset MNIST --model vae`
 - train diffusion model in latent space: `python src train --dataset MNIST --model flow`

 The repository also has a `test` mode.
-Besides calculating the loss function in the test data, in the case of autoencoder/VAE it also calculates the prediction accuracy that we obtain using Bayes rule:
+Besides calculating the loss function in the test data, if the architecture is autoencoder or vae, it also calculates the prediction accuracy that we obtain using Bayes rule:

 $$p(y | x) \propto p(x | y) p(y)$$